-All policies developed or strengthened through this strategy must be formally written, signed by the community/county leadership and then provided to the Department as documentation.
+All policies developed or strengthened through this strategy must be formally written, signed by the community leadership and kept on file at the contracted agency as documentation.
+Contact the Department Project Director/Coordinator for additional grant requirements about this documentation.